Skip to main content

 Why it matters

-A knock-down shot is one of the most practical, accessible shot-shaping skills for course management in windy conditions, and it does not require the extreme technical precision a full stinger demands.
+A knock-down shot is one of the most practical, accessible shot-shaping skills for course management in windy conditions.
+It does not require the extreme technical precision a full stinger demands.
 SwingVantage tracking launch angle and spin across practice reps of a knock-down attempt helps a golfer confirm whether the trajectory is actually coming down as intended, rather than just guessing from feel.

 How it shows up on video